 Draco/Ginny is also used as a Beta Couple in Harry/Hermione stories, if the writer isn't feelingvindictive.
-As is Blaise/Ginny, which has even less canon to stand on as, except for being at the same parties during HBP, they don't interact at all.
+As is Blaise/Ginny, which has even less canon to stand on as, and Blaise called Ginny a "filthy blood traitor".

 After the fourth book introduced Narcissa Malfoy, there was a rash of fics pairing her with Sirius Black for some reason.
 Then the fifth book revealed that they were cousins.

-The controversial fanfic In This World And The Next has a few examples.
-Oliver Wood winds up dating Penelope Clearwater after Percy turns evil, though the two are in different houses and are unlikely to have known each other.
+The controversial fanfic In This World and the Next has a few examples.
+Oliver Wood winds up dating Penelope Clearwater after Percy turns evil He is kind of a dick to his family until near the end of the series, though the two are in different houses and are unlikely to have known each other.
 But that pairing is downright normal compared to some of the other ones that Harry and Hermionecreate.
 In their zeal to ensure that Remus and Tonks wind up together so that Teddy can be born, Sirius Black ends up having some romantic moments with Charity Burbage.
 Even more ridiculous is that Neville somehow falls for Millicent Bulstrode, and the feeling is mutual.
 If For Want of a Nail were not in full effect, the two would most likely have hated each other's guts, assuming that they had any interactions at all.

-Jon Snow/Daenerys Targaryen is probably one of the most popular ships in the A Song of Ice and Fire series, despite the fact they live on different continents and that the former has taken a vow of celibacy.
+Jon Snow/Daenerys Targaryen is probably one of the most popular ships in the series, despite living on different continents and that the former has taken a vow of celibacy.
 It helps that they're probably the closest that the series has to protagonists, and may well be the "Ice" and "Fire" referred to in the title.

-This is actually the norm for Shipping in A Song of Ice and Fire, where politics play a major role, and arranged marriages are the norm.
-Aegon Targaryen, for instance, is shipped variously with Dany, Sansa Stark, Arianne Martell, or even Arya Stark or Margaery Tyrell, despite having met none of them.
+Aegon Targaryen is shipped variously with Dany, Sansa Stark, Arianne Martell, or even Arya Stark or Margaery Tyrell, despite having met none of them.

-Sansa Stark/Harrold Hardyng is probably the leading Sansa pairing after Sansa/Sandor Clegane, despite the fact that not only has Sansa not met Harry, neither have the readers.
+Sansa Stark/Harrold Hardyng is probably the leading Sansa pairing after Sansa/Sandor Clegane, despite how not only has Sansa not met Harry, neither have the readers.
 However, a marriage with Harry would give Sansa control of the Vale of Arryn, and a very good chance of reclaiming the North.

 Within The Hunger Games fandom (particularly with Katniss/Peeta shippers), it's popular to pair Gale with either Madge or Johanna.
 Although Johanna does (probably in jest) flirt with Gale, it's the only time they're seen together, and he and Madge are also only seen together once by the reader, where he's not half as friendly to her as she is to him.
 Gale/Madge stems from Katniss jealously wondering if there is more between them than she knows after Madge runs through a snowstorm to bring Gale medicine and Haymitch channels the conclusions their shippers drew from the incident.
 Gale/Johanna seems to be mostly about similarities in their personalities.